Terms of the Sauer Fellowship 2024

-In the 2019–2020 cycle, ACOR will distribute one award of $1,250 towards educational assistance for a Jordanian student enrolled in an archaeology or cultural heritage degree program in any country.
-The Sauer fellowship is only open to enrolled graduate students of Jordanian nationality.
+One award of $1,500 without residency at ACOR or $500 award and one month residency at ACOR for a student enrolled in an archaeology or cultural heritage degree program in any country.
+For the 2024–2025 cycle, the Sauer Fellowship is open only to enrolled graduate students of non-Jordanian nationality.
+Application requirements include:

 The Sauer trust rotates on a two-year cycle:

-Year 1: One month of residency at ACOR and a stipend of $400 for a student of any nationality except Jordanian.
+Even-number years: $1,500 award without residency at ACOR, or $500 award plus one month of residency at ACOR for a student of any nationality except Jordanian.

-Year 2: Education assistance for a Jordanian graduate student enrolled in an archaeology or cultural heritage degree program in any country. $1,250 award.
+Odd-number years: $1,500 award for educational assistance for a Jordanian graduate student enrolled in an archaeology or cultural heritage degree program in any country.

 Background of the Sauer Fellowship